julia-porto/TuSimple_MultiClass/README.md

 # TuSimple_MultiClass
 Multiclass labelling (continuous, dashed, unmarked) of TuSimple lane segmentation benchmark.
-Includes the code used to build the labels.

 For the original dataset, see https://github.com/TuSimple/tusimple-benchmark/blob/master/README.md

+This work has been accepted for presentation at the [WCTR 2026 Conference](https://www.wctr2026.fr/).
+Full conference paper will be uploaded as soon as available.

+This repository contains four main informations:
+1. The labeled multiclass TuSimple data
+2. The script used for labeling (MultiClassAssing.py)
+3. The scripts used for training a segmentation model on that data
+4. The best model trained so far.

+All changes made in the original TuSimple dataset are described in CHANGES.md

+As for the model, a LinkNet segmentation model with Weak Supervision fine-tuning using a dual-branch BYOL and linknet model was trained.
+Training hyperparameter and test outputs are described in metadata.xls.